 Our guide explained how the Cambodian people are concerned with protecting and preserving the natural world.
 Monkeys, gibbons and eagles have all been rescued from tourist spots (we saw some tourist attractions ourselves, but it is frowned on now), to be rehabilitated, and in some cases, where they have become too tame, looked after for life.
 Oh, and we ran into one or two giant spiders as we walked!

 Whilst touring the highlights of Cambodia with children is absolutely manageable – and fascinating for kids as well as adults – it is fast paced, so a few days of downtime on the beach is a welcome end to the trip.
 We flew to Sihanoukville after our tour, an area renowned for beautiful beaches, and we weren’t disappointed.
-We stayed for three days at the White Boutique Hotel in Otres beach, and it really was as pretty as this photo makes it look.
+We stayed for three days at the White Boutique Hotel in Otres beach, because the reviews of Sihanoukville told us it was the most laid back area of a very popular tourist resort.
+It really was as pretty as this photo makes it look, and definitely very chilled out.
 And there was literally nothing to do but sit on the beach and drink cocktails.
 It was bliss!

-We were guests of the Family Adventure Company.
+We were guests of the Family Adventure Company, who are now Intrepid Travel.
+Choose Cambodia Family Holiday with Teenagers for the trip we did.
+The tour we did is replicated there as .
 As ever, all opinions and images are my own.